top of page

 Inclusive Consulting is a disability-led business, who strongly appreciate and understand the barriers that people with disability face in society.

-We represent people with disability through access and inclusion consulting and related services in a diverse range of industries, with extensive expertise in the Screen, Arts and Creative sectors.
+Our Business offers access and inclusion consulting and related services in a diverse range of industries, with extensive expertise working with Government Organisations, Screen, Arts and Creative Partners.

-A photo of a caucasian woman looking into the camera.
-Her right eye is swollen and dialated from Uveal Effusion Syndrome and Scleral Windows surgery.
+A photo of a white woman with a swollen and dilated eye caused by her eye condition.
 She has blue eyes and dark strawberry blonde hair which is across her face and blowing in the wind.
 She is wearing a black coat with the hood up and a blue medical face mask.

 "We are one.
 See the value in each individual's opinions, experiences and beliefs because we all shape this world together"